onlycparra/rtx-crawler/README.md

 # rtx-crawler
 This script constantly checks the price of those jucy rtx-3080Ti.
 I asume you have linux, bash, and python3.
+You will also need the python libraries `bs4`, `urllib3`, and `requests`

 | Function | command |
 | ------------- |-------------|